Taiwan sees 'political warfare' in dispute with China over vaccines | Politics

 "They are shouting words like they really mean it but they won't give it to you," he said.
 "There are certain procedures in Taiwan to import vaccines, and if their intention is real, they know what to do."

-The government had for months chosen not to publicize the Chinese intervention in the BioNTech case but had reached a point where it felt it had to, he added.
+The government had for months chosen not to publicize what it sees as Chinese intervention in the BioNTech case but had reached a point where it felt it had to, he added.
 "Vaccines are not politics.
 But mainland China knows the best in the world how to politicize vaccines."

 A security official looking into Chinese activity in Taiwan told Reuters that China was "making a lot of effort" to prevent Taiwan from getting vaccines.
 "It's similar to dollar diplomacy.
 Just that now dollars are replaced by vaccines," he added, referring to accusations the two sides exchange over buying diplomatic support with loans and other inducements.